Helping you improve profitability, productivity and working lives through good diversity management.

 Or your newest team member, Kate, who doesn’t get jokes but has everyone else in stitches saying exactly what she thinks, even if it is highly offensive.

-Contrary to what some might think, these oddballs are usually not just insensitive people with no social communication skills.
+Contrary to what some might think, these oddballs are usually not insensitive people with no social communication skills.
 They could be autistic.
-Or ‘Aspies’, as otherwise known in the Autism and Aspergers community.
+Or ‘Aspies’, as otherwise known by some people who have autism or know what aspergers is.

 And the truth is, they probably think that you are pretty odd, too.